Da-Pen/Hidden-Art---Android-Guessing-Game/README.md

-# ClickDots
+# Hidden Art
 ##### An Android game inspired by koalastothemax.com

-ClickDots is a game where the user's goal is to guess the content of a hidden image with as little information as possible.
+Hidden Art is a game where the user's goal is to guess the content of a hidden image with as little information as possible.

 ## Instructions
 <p float="left">